-Thinking about buying LBA?
-What to consider before you do
+What to consider before you buy LBA

 Cryptocurrencies are a lot more complicated than many people realize.
 They’re also volatile and highly risky assets, so it’s important that you do your own research to develop an understanding of the many factors that drive crypto price movements.

 If you’re thinking of buying any LBA tokens, make sure you consider the following factors:

 - Supply.
 The maximum supply of LBA is 1,000,000,000 tokens, so weigh whether you think inflation will benefit your purchase.